-The hepatitis C virus is blood borne.
+The hepatitis C virus is a blood borne.
 The most common modes of infection are through unsafe injection practices, inadequate sterilization of medical equipment, and the transfusion of unscreened blood and blood products.

 Globally, between 130 –150 million people have chronic hepatitis C infection.